How to Build a Data Analyst LinkedIn Profile (In 2023!)

 As for me, as I applied some of my data analytics knowledge in my blog research process, I made sure I linked my blog post that I used Tableau dashboards.

-These will help to demonstrate how you’re able to turn raw data into actionable insights that can drive business value.
+These will help demonstrate how you can turn raw data into actionable insights that can drive business value.

 5. List Your Education and Training

-If you have relevant education and training in data analysis or related fields, be sure to list it in the “Education” section of your profile.
+If you have relevant education and training in data analysis or related fields, list it in your profile’s “Education” section.

-For each program that you list, including information about the school, the program, and any relevant coursework or training that you completed related to data analytics, data science, or machine learning.
+For each program that you list, include information about the school, the program, and any relevant coursework or training that you completed related to data analytics, data science, or machine learning.

-I know that many employers look out for university graduates to fill their role, but I know of some employers who look beyond the traditional education certificates like degrees.
+Many employers look out for university graduates to fill their roles, but I know of some employers who look beyond traditional education certificates like degrees.

 If you don’t already have small courses and certifications in data science or data analytics, you should start taking some and include them here!